Elizabeth Mayer: Work

 In collaboration with Marianne Moore she translated Adalbert Stifter's Bergkristall (Rock Crystal 1945).
 The Philadelphia Inquirer wrote that their translation "reflects the classic perfection of the original."
 Hannah Arendt also found the translation perfect.

 In collaboration with Louise Bogan she translated Ernst Jünger's The Glass Bees (1961), Goethe's Elective Affinities (1963) and The Sorrows of Young Werther and Novella (both in 1 vol., 1971).
-One reviewer of Elective Affinities found the beginning "promising": by "tak[ing] liberties with the original text, .. [they] thereby win the modern reader's interest", but considered it "colorless, rather than timeless" overall.
-The New York Times reviewer wrote that the work on Elective Affinities was an "excellent translation--the only readable one I have come across", while The Washington Post reviewer wrote that their translation was his favorite.
+One reviewer of Elective Affinities found the beginning "promising": by "tak[ing] liberties with the original text, ... [they] thereby win the modern reader's interest", but considered it "colorless, rather than timeless" overall.
+The New York Times reviewer wrote that the work on Elective Affinities was an "excellent translation—the only readable one I have come across", while The Washington Post reviewer wrote that their translation was his favorite.

-With W. H. Auden, she translated Goethe's Italian Journey (1962).
-Douglas Pringle wrote in the Sydney Morning Herald that this was a "very lively translation."
-She also translated Hans Graf von Lehndorff's Token of a Covenant: Diary of an East Prussian Surgeon, 1945-47 (1965).
+With Auden she translated Goethe's Italian Journey (1962).
+Douglas Pringle wrote in The Sydney Morning Herald that this was a "very lively translation".
+She also translated Hans Graf von Lehndorff's Token of a Covenant: Diary of an East Prussian Surgeon, 1945–47 (1965).

-With Peter Pears, Mayer also prepared translations for Benjamin Britten, for inclusion in programs or scores of songs in Italian, German and Russian which he had set to music.
+With Peter Pears, Mayer prepared translations for Benjamin Britten, for inclusion in programs or scores of songs in Italian, German and Russian which he had set to music.

 She was the dedicatee and recipient of Auden's poem New Year Letter and the book that included it, The Double Man (1941).
 In New Year Letter, Auden described her "learned peacefulness"; he regarded her the emotional equivalent of a mother, and was close to her for many years.
-Near the end of her life he wrote about her (without naming her) in his poem Old People's Home, and in Lines for Elizabeth Mayer, in About the House.
+Near the end of her life he wrote about her (without naming her) in his poem "Old People's Home", and in "Lines for Elizabeth Mayer", in About the House.

-Elizabeth Mayer is the dedicatee of "Hymn To St. Cecilia," Op.
-27, as well as the sixth section, titled "Interlude," of Britten's "Les Illuminations," Op.
+Mayer is the dedicatee of "Hymn To St. Cecilia", Op.
+27, as well as the sixth section, titled "Interlude", of Britten's Les Illuminations, Op.
 18, settings of Rimbaud for high voice and string orchestra.

 She was a friend and admirer of Dorothy Day, co-founder of the Catholic Worker Movement.